barr-israel/barrcodes/content/posts/graveler-simulation.md

 The first step in a kernel is usually self-identification:
 Each thread has local variables for the block ID within all the blocks running the kernel, the thread ID within all the threads in the same block, and the size of the block.
 Both of these are 3 dimensional, meaning one can set x,y, and z dimensions.
 But this is not useful in this case.
-So I start the kernel by having the thread figure out it's index:
+So I start the kernel by having the thread figure out its index:
 ```c++
 unsigned int index = threadIdx.x + blockIdx.x * blockDim.x;
 ```